autumn-info-442a/Homework1/Homework3.md

 ### Functionality
 - iCare message overlay will show up after user exceeds the video count threshold that was saved in the settings
+- The videos watched threshold will reset after the overlay is activated
 - The overlay will pause the currently playing video
 - User is unable to play/unpause a video while the overlay is active
 - Refreshing the browser removes the current instance of the iCare overlay